 “Science may be described as the art of systematic oversimplification.”

-We believe that uncovering and understanding the underlying mathematical principles and computational mechanisms of such higher-level intelligence, and successfully reproduce them through machines, will be the final frontier for Science, Mathematics, and Computation altogether!
+We believe that uncovering and understanding the underlying mathematical principles and computational mechanisms of such higher-level intelligence, and successfully reproducing them through machines, will be the final frontier for Science, Mathematics, and Computation altogether!